mtuck/NIBRS/README.md

 <INSERT CONFIG FILE VALUES HERE>

 ## NIBRS Data Transfer Scripts
 The data transfer scripts reside in the NIBRS database in the NIB_SQL_STAGING table.
 When the data transfer code is run it basically gets all the “Active” scripts where the state field value is “FD” or the state where the customer resides (i.e. Alexandria Virginia state specific scripts would have a “VA” in the state field).
 Each script has an ordernum field value and the scripts are ordered by the ordernum field.
 As the scripts are ran and depending on the configuration setup for logging, the exact scripts that are ran are put into the NIBRS.DEBUG_CLOB table.
 These are very useful during debugging what error may have occurred or why data was transferred into the NIBRS database a certain way.
+The SEQUENCE_ID will correspond to the [ADMIN_REC](ADMIN_REC)

 ## NIBRS Reporting Client
 The NIBRS Reporting Client can initially be installed on the WebRMS database server where the WebRMS and NIBRS databases are installed.
 However, it can be installed on any machine (i.e. records personnel local machine) as long as it is configured correctly as for the database connection string and where the output files will be generated.
 It would be preferred to have all the reporting client installs to point to a single share on the network so that all clients are outputting files to the same shared directory.